v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

    Scematic drawing of the full wpt in a single dimension.
 Compared to figure~\ref{fig:fwt}, the high-pass filtered side of the tree is expanded, too.

-A comparison of :numref:`fig-fwt` and :numref:`fig-wpt` illustrates this difference.
 Whole expansion is not the only possible way to construct a wavelet packet tree.
 See :cite:`jensen2001ripples` for a discussion of other options.
-In both figures, capital letters denote convolution operators.
+In :numref:`fig-fwt` and :numref:`fig-wpt`, capital letters denote convolution operators.
 These may be expressed as Toeplitz matrices :cite:`strang1996wavelets`.
 The matrix nature of these operators explains the capital boldface notation.
 Coefficient subscripts record the path that leads to a particular coefficient.
+:py:meth:`ptwt.packets.WaveletPacket` provides this functionality for single dimensional inputs.

+This toolbox provides two dimensional input processing functionality.
 We construct filter quadruples from the original filter pairs to process two-dimensional inputs.
 The process uses outer products :cite:`vyas2018multiscale`:

 .. math::